About Luxury Sahara Adventure

-All travel is by air-conditioned vehicle, there is an extended camel ride into the desert with an overnight stay in a Bedouin tent in a beautiful and peaceful setting.
+All travel is by comfortable, air-conditioned 4WD vehicle(s), there is an extended camel ride in the desert with overnight in deluxe Bedouin tents in a beautiful and peaceful setting.

 WE RECOMMENDED YOU BRING: day pack (for camera, water bottles, hat, etc.); windcheater (seasonal), broad-brimmed hat (or you may purchase a 'Cheche' before you set out from Zagora); personal toiletries and towel; hygienic wipes (and/or gel); small First Aid kit; head torch with batteries; filled water bottle(s); sunscreen, sunglasses; nibbles and/or dried fruit.
 Drinking chocolate if preferred.
 Extra toilet rolls could come in handy!
 For those who wear contact lenses, perhaps it would be a good idea to bring along a spare pair of glasses.

 CLOTHING: Comfortable clothes for travelling, loose clothing for the camel ride and warmer layers for the colder desert nights.

 Departing from your hotel or riad in Marrakech around 7am (7:30am at the latest) you will set off south with your driver in a comfortable, air-conditioned 4WD over the Glaoua Plain to cross the High Atlas Mountains via the fabulous Tizi n’Tichka Pass.
 This road doesn't look too far on the map but with so many twists and turns it is a slow but incredible climb up and over by one of very few routes across the High Atlas.
 There will be opportunities to stop and take pictures at suitably dramatic moments.

 The town of Zagora (an Arabised version of the name Caesar) was once famously "52 days to Timbuctou" and is dominated by the tagine pot-shaped Jbel Zagora.
 Here you will set out for your adventure towards the south-east deep into a sub-Saharan desert landscape of many small dunes, interspersed with the black gravelly 'Reg' stretches of the Jbel Tadrart basin.
 Saddle up for a camel meharee to the Bedouin camp at the dunes of Erg Tizi, a luxury camp installed in the pure Berber tradition to celebrate the "best moments of life".